SatyamA007/CS292C-Battleship/README.md

 Battleship is a find-the-fleet puzzle based on a grid representing an ocean section with a fleet of ships hidden inside.
 The goal is to reveal the fleet by logically deducing the location of the ship segment.
 Such puzzles often appear in puzzle magazines.

-Please give it a try.
+Please give the game a try.
 It can be played online at [gamesforthebrain](https://www.gamesforthebrain.com/game/shipfind/)

----

 ## The problem